 Android 6.0.1 Marshmallow is a huge update and big updates can cause big problems.
 A little prep work could go a long way toward preventing problems on your phone or tablet.

-As we push deeper into the Android 6.0.1 Marshmallow roll out, it would be wise to keep tabs on your update’s performance.
+As we push deeper into the year, it would be wise to keep tabs on your update’s performance.

-Once your update starts rolling out, you’ll want to poke around for feedback from other users, especially if you’re feeling leery about making the move to Marshmallow.
+Once your Marshmallow update or bug fixer starts rolling out, you’ll want to poke around for feedback from other users, especially if you’re feeling leery about making the move to a new Android build.

 This feedback will alert you to potential problems and help you decide if you want or need the Android 6.0.1 update and its features.
 Many of you will, some of you might decide that you’re better off on Lollipop.